 Donor advised funds (DAFs) are a simple, affordable and flexible charitable giving tool within the reach of many Americans.
-Yet financial advisors often avoid discussing them because they don't have the information they need.

-This article removes the mystery of DAFs, describing how they are set up, their advantages and disadvantages to clients, and ways to find a sponsoring organization.
-We'll also provide questions you can use to ask a sponsor.
+This article removes the mystery of DAFs, describing how they are set up, their advantages and disadvantages, ways to find a sponsoring organization and questions to ask them.
 Costs, tax implications and family considerations surrounding DAFs are also included, as is a comparison of DAFs to private foundations.

 Americans are currently experiencing the greatest transfer of wealth in history.
 The statistics paint the picture: An estimated \$59 trillion will pass from an aging generation to younger generations by 2061, including \$21 trillion destined for charities.
-At the peak, between 2030 and 2045, 10 percent of the total wealth in this country is expected to change hands every 5 years.
+At its peak, between 2030 and 2045, 10 percent of the total wealth in this country is expected to change hands every 5 years.

-This massive transfer of wealth between generations presents significant challenges for many of your clients who now own these assets, for their heirs and for the charities who will be beneficiaries of this wealth.
-And in the face of this transfer there is evidence that many financial advisors are not fully prepared to successfully navigate this intergenerational movement.
-National investment studies conclude that, in over 90 percent of wealth transfers, the financial advisor of the client loses out to the financial advisor of the heirs.
+This massive transfer of wealth between generations presents significant challenges for many Americans who now own these assets, for their heirs and for the charities who will be beneficiaries of this wealth.
+And in the face of this transfer there is evidence that many families are not fully prepared to successfully navigate this intergenerational movement.